AndrewEllis93/Print-Tuning-Guide/README.md

             - You may also need to recompile/reflash your MCUs if you get a "command format mismatch" error after updating.

-                - Refer to the flashing ocumentation for your specific board.
+                - Refer to the flashing documentation for your specific board.
 This refers to the sections with the `make` commands.
                     - Check if your board supports [SD card updating](https://www.klipper3d.org/SDCard_Updates.html).
 It can save you from having to juggle SD cards.

                 - This includes the [Pi MCU](https://www.klipper3d.org/RPi_microcontroller.html#building-the-micro-controller-code) if configured (commonly used for accelerometer support).